Amish Biscuits with Buttermilk

 Instructions

-• Cut in the butter until the mixture is crumbly.
+• Stir together the dry ingredients together in a large bowl.
+Cut in the butter until the mixture is crumbly.
 If you feel the flour with your hands, you should feel the butter chunks in it.
 That's the texture you want so don't over mix it at this point.
+2 ¼ cups all-purpose flour, 2 ¼ cups cake flour, 1 ½ teaspoons salt, 1 ½ tablespoons baking powder, 1 teaspoon baking soda, 1 cup unsalted butter

 • After 6 folds, gently pat the dough into a rectangle that is about 1 inch thick.
 Use a sharp circle biscuit cutter and press down through the dough, then lift up.
-Do not twist the cookie cutter or shuffle it around.
+Alternatively, you can cut squares with a sharp knife.
+Do not twist the cookie cutter (or knife) or shuffle it around.
 Just push down, then pull straight up.

-• Bake at 475 degrees Fahrenheit for 5 minutes, then reduce the heat to 425 degrees Fahrenheit (without opening the oven) and bake for an additional 8-10 minutes.
+• Bake for 5 minutes, then reduce the heat to 425º Fahrenheit (without opening the oven) and bake for an additional 8-10 minutes.

 Video